openshift/managed-cluster-config/README.md

 All resources in `generated_deploy/` are bundled into a template that is used by config management to apply to target "hive" clusters.
 The configuration is deployed to the "hive" cluster inside a SelectorSyncSet.

-SelectorSyncSet deployment supports resoures that are synced down to OSD clusters.
+SelectorSyncSet deployment supports resources that are synced down to OSD clusters.
 Each are explained in detail here.
 The general configuration is managed in a `config.yaml` file in each deploy directory.
 Key things of note:

 * This file is now mandatory in the scope of OSD-15267 and have been added to all folders.
 In case it is not define, `make` will fail
 ```